nilsonsangy/forensic-tools/README.md

 Fsum is a useful tool to generate a list of file hashes.
 Download fsum_v2.52.zip file in this repository only if the official website https://www.slavasoft.com/fsum/ is unavailable.

+* hex2bin

+Python script to convert a text file with a string of hexadecimal codes to a binary file.

 * linux_collector

 linux_collector is a script for extracting volatile data on Linux systems.